 Can Memory Loss Be Linked To Aspartame?

-New research presented at the November meeting of Society for Neuroscience in New Orleans suggests NutraSweet (or aspartame) could be linked to aspartame consumption.
+New research presented at the November meeting of the Society for Neuroscience in New Orleans suggests NutraSweet (or aspartame) could be linked to aspartame consumption.
 Researchers at a University in Fort Worth, Texas believe aspartame consumed in excess could cause certain kinds of memory loss.

-The brain has an amazing ability to protect itself from small amounts of aspartame, but large amounts along with stress can have adverse affects on the brain.
+The brain has an amazing ability to protect itself from small amounts of aspartame, but large amounts along with stress can have adverse effects on the brain.
 Children, the elderly, and those with brain injuries are most at risk.
 The researchers in these studies did comment that occasional consumption of aspartame is ok, but all the researchers performing the tests do not consume diet sodas at all.

-If you are worried about the affects of aspartame on your body and are not sure if you currently consume too much, cut aspartame out completely for a week or two and see if your memory improves.
-Other factors like diet can affect your memory; researchers at General Mills showed that eating breakfast can boost memory in studies on elderly and children.
+If you are worried about the effects of aspartame on your body and are not sure if you currently consume too much, cut aspartame out completely for a week or two and see if your memory improves.
+Other factors like diet can affect your memory; researchers at General Mills showed that eating breakfast can boost memory in studies on the elderly and children.
 Researchers are unsure why breakfast boosts memory, possibly because we do not eat for 7 – 8 hours through the night.
-Further research needs to be preformed on how protein, fat, and carbohydrates affect memory.
+Further research needs to be performed on how protein, fat, and carbohydrates affect memory.

-DoctorSolve Healthcare Solutions Inc., a Canadian Internet-based pharmacy intermediary (license #BC X23), offers lower cost, long-term prescription drugs.
+DoctorSolve Healthcare Solutions Inc., a Canadian Internet-based pharmacy intermediary (license #BC X23), offers lower-cost, long-term prescription drugs.
 A professionally registered pharmacist fills all Canadian prescriptions.
 A certified member of the Canadian International Pharmacy Association, DoctorSolve is ranked as one of the best Canadian pharmacies online by PharmacyChecker.com.
 DoctorSolve has filled more than 200,000 U.S. prescriptions.

-For more information on how to order Canada drugs safely and securely call 1-866-732-0305 or visit https://www.doctorsolve.com/ – a trusted and reliable Canadian online pharmacy for over 6 years.
+For more information on how to order Canadian drugs safely and securely call 1-866-732-0305 or visit https://www.doctorsolve.com/ – a trusted and reliable Canadian online pharmacy for over 6 years.

-About the Author: Visit VitaNet Health Foods, VitaNet sells high quality supplements like Solaray Buffered Vitamin C. Please link to this site when using this article.
+About the Author: Visit VitaNet Health Foods, VitaNet sells high-quality supplements like Solaray Buffered Vitamin C. Please link to this site when using this article.